MentorBox reviews are sprouting around the web.

 Looking around the web most reviews are highly negative.

-They describe toxic cultures, incompetent management, unfair practices towards the customers, and a focus on selling rather than delivering value.
+They describe toxic cultures, incompetent management, unfair practices toward the customers, and a focus on selling rather than delivering value.

 Writes one of them: